-When I first approached the client with the idea, they immediately said, "No." I never charge a client more than the cost that I pay for the book.
-Even at \$9.10 a book, the answer was still, "No."
+When I first approached the client with the idea, they immediately said, "No." I mentioned I never charge a client more than the cost that I pay for the book.
+Even at \$9.10 a book, the answer was still "No."

 My contracts typically allow me to fly business class.
 My next move was to offer to bump that \$2,000 ticket down to an \$800 coach ticket.
-I now had the books down to about \$7.25 a book, but the answer was still, "No."

-Finally, I offered to pick up the airline ticket myself.
+I now had the books down to about \$7.25 each, but the answer was still "No." Finally, I offered to pick up the airline ticket myself.
 When you are in the seminar business, you accumulate airline miles.
 With more than 1 million miles in my United Airlines account alone, this was an easy thing to do.
 This brought the cost to about \$6.00 a book.
-Most companies who bring in large groups of clients to meetings often put gifts in the hotel rooms each night.
-One of those nights became Rob Jolles Night, and everyone found an autographed book of mine waiting for them in their room.
+Most companies that bring in large groups of clients to meetings often put gifts in the hotel rooms each night.
+One of those nights became Rob Jolles Night, and the attendees found an autographed book of mine waiting for them in their room.

-Six other professional speakers spoke at the meeting I'm writing about here.
-Each of them set up a little table in the back of the room and hawked books at the end of their seminar.
-From what I could see, my guess is they sold five or six books.
+Six other professional speakers spoke at the meeting I'm writing about.
+Each set up a little table in the back of the room and hawked books at the end of their seminar.
+From what I could see, each sold five or six books.

-This is my last comment on buying books and selling them to clients.
-My strong recommendation is to find a distributor that you like, develop a relationship, and set up a distribution channel.
-The reason for this is a simple one, but often overlooked by those who conduct seminars.
+One last comment on buying books and selling them to clients.
+I strongly recommend that you find a distributor you like, develop a relationship, and set up a distribution channel.
+The reason for this is a simple one but often is overlooked by those who conduct seminars.

-It's wonderful to be published, but even more wonderful to make your book a best-seller.
+It's wonderful to be published but even more wonderful to make your book a best seller.
 If you buy your books directly from your publisher, your discount will be deep.
-Depending on quantity, it could be as large as 45 percent.
+Depending on quantity, it could be as large as 50 percent.
 However, every single book that you buy will not be counted toward any best-seller list.

-If you buy your books from a distributor, your discount will usually not go higher than 35 percent.
+If you buy your books from a distributor, your discount usually will not go higher than 45 percent.
 So why use a distributor?
 Use a distributor because book sales can count toward these best-seller lists.

 Let me tell you how these lists work.
-When you see a book make a best-seller list, it doesn't necessarily mean it has sold more than any book of its kind.
-It means it has sold more than any book of its kind, from the major book chains that make up the count.
-It's almost like watching television from a television with a Nielsen box on top of it.
-Those ratings don't track how many televisions are watching a certain program.
-They track how many televisions with Nielsen boxes on them are watching a certain program.
+When a book makes a best-seller list, it doesn't necessarily mean it has sold more than any book of its kind.
+It means it has sold more than any book of its kind from the major book chains that make up the count.
+It's almost like watching television from a TV with a Nielsen box on top of it.
+Those ratings don't track how many TVs are watching a certain program.
+They track how many TVs with Nielsen boxes on them are watching a certain program.

 What you potentially give up in book sales, you make up in seminar fees.
-When a book hits the Business Best-Seller List, or the New York Times Best-Seller List, it is the equivalent of an Academy Award.
+When a book hits the Business Best-Seller List or the New York Times Best-Seller List, it is the equivalent of receiving an Academy Award.
 When an actor is nominated, the cost of hiring that actor goes up.
 When an actor wins the award, the cost goes up even higher.
 You do the math.
-When you are marketing your services, which sounds better, "Please welcome author Glenn Faulkner" or "Please welcome best-selling author Glenn Faulkner"?
+When you are marketing your services, which sounds better, "Please welcome author Glenn Faulkner"?